-These are unprecedented times, and the reality is that the global pandemic is radically altering both the economy and the job search process.
+These have been devastating and unusual times, and the reality is that the global pandemic is still radically altering both the economy and the job search process.
 In some industries, jobs have been radically reduced—or have even disappeared.
-Many companies face the pressure to adapt their operations to these realities of social distancing, as well as support other companies in their own quest for survival in the new economy.
+Many companies face the pressure to adapt their operations to the realities of social distancing, as well as support other companies in their own quest for survival in the new economy.

 If you’re feeling overwhelmed, CareerFoundry is here to help.
 Here, I’ll answer some of the most common questions we get from students and graduates about job searching during the Covid-19 pandemic.
 I’ll also offer up some tips and tricks to help you remain adaptable, proactive, and prepared in your upcoming job search.

 How is Covid-19 affecting the job market in the fields of UX, UI, web development, and data analytics?

 While some companies may have initially scaled back their hiring while they take stock of their market position, many of the fields mentioned above are relatively stable—and have already resumed hiring in order to continue growing.
 In the early days of the pandemic, I predicted that as companies adapted, we would see a heightened demand for UX and UI designers, web developers, and data analysts—all those skilled professionals who can support companies in rolling out new software across a range of sectors.
 As the months have gone on, this has largely proven to be the case.

 Certain industries have weathered the storm better than others, and some companies are even thriving in the current climate.
 Let’s look more closely at some of the sectors that continue to offer an abundance of opportunities: